GetanehT/Film-Blog/README.md

 - Enter a name for the app and select the appropriate region.
 - Select 'Create app'.
 - Select 'Settings' from the menu at the top.
-- Login to ElephantSQL.
-- Click 'Create new instance' on the dashboard.
-- Name the 'plan' and select the 'Tiny Turtle (free)' plan.
-- Select 'select region'.
-- Choose the nearest data centre to your location.
-- Click 'Review'.
-- Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.
-- Copy the ElephantSQL database URL to your clipboard (this starts with `postgres://`).
-- Return to the Heroku dashboard.
 - Select the 'settings' tab.
 - Locate the 'reveal config vars' link and select.
 - Enter the following config var names and values: